 Market Risk.
 We are exposed to market risk, including changes in interest rates and currency exchange rates.
 To manage the volatility relating to these exposures, we enter into various derivative transactions pursuant to our policies to hedge against known or forecasted market exposures.
 We briefly describe several of the market risks we face below.
 Our market risks are not materially different from the disclosure provided under the heading, Item 7A.
-"Quantitative and Qualitative Disclosures About Market Risk," in our 2022 2023 Form 10-K.
+"Quantitative and Qualitative Disclosures About Market Risk," in our 2023 Form 10-K.

 Foreign Currency Exchange Risk-Value-at-Risk Disclosure.
 We continue to measure foreign currency risk using the Value-at-Risk model described in Item 7A.
-"Quantitative and Qualitative Disclosures About Market Risk," in our 2022 2023 Form 10-K. The measures for our Value-at-Risk analysis have not changed materially.
+"Quantitative and Qualitative Disclosures About Market Risk," in our 2023 Form 10-K. The measures for our Value-at-Risk analysis have not changed materially.

 Interest Rate Risk.
-Substantially all of our Our debt portfolio is primarily comprised of fixed interest debt.
-As debt; however, there is \$1.3 million of variable rate instruments.
-October 1, 2023, our investments in U.S. treasury securities of \$293.0 million earn fixed interest rates, however, the invested portion of our Our cash and cash equivalents, for which we receive interest at variable rates, were \$1.1 billion \$998.1 million at March 31, 2024.
+Our debt portfolio is primarily comprised of fixed interest debt; however, there is \$0.9 million of variable rate instruments.
+Our cash and cash equivalents, for which we receive interest at variable rates, were \$1,248.1 million at June 30, 2024.
 Fluctuations in interest rates can therefore have a direct impact on both our short-term cash flows, as they relate to interest, and our earnings.
 To manage the volatility relating to these exposures, we periodically enter into various derivative transactions pursuant to our policies to hedge against known or forecasted interest rate exposures.
-However, no such instruments are outstanding at October 1, 2023 March 31, 2024.
+However, no such instruments are outstanding at June 30, 2024.

 Interest Rate Risk-Sensitivity.
-Our 2022 2023 Form 10-K presents sensitivity measures for our interest rate risk.
+Our 2023 Form 10-K presents sensitivity measures for our interest rate risk.
 The measures for our sensitivity analysis have not changed materially.
 More information is available in Item 7A.
-"Quantitative and Qualitative Disclosures About Market Risk," in our 2022 2023 Form 10-K for our sensitivity disclosure.
+"Quantitative and Qualitative Disclosures About Market Risk," in our 2023 Form 10-K for our sensitivity disclosure.